openshift/enhancements/enhancements/api-review/gcp_user_defined_labels.md

    respectively of `infrastructure.config.openshift.io/v1` resource will result in adding labels and tags to all OpenShift managed GCP resources.
 3. Limitations for TechPreview
+   - Compute VM Instances(master machines) and Cloud Storage Bucket created by `installer` will not be tagged.
-   - Worker compute machines created by `machine-api-provider-gcp` controller will not be tagged, controller will be replaced with cluster-api-provider-gcp, and requires tagging support to be added in upstream.
+   - Compute VM Instances(worker machines) created by `machine-api-provider-gcp` controller will not be tagged, controller will be replaced with cluster-api-provider-gcp, and requires tagging support to be added in upstream.
-   - Disk, Images, Snapshots created by `gcp-pd-csi-driver` will not be tagged with the userTags, requires tagging support to be added in upstream.
+   - Compute Disk, Compute Images, Compute Snapshots created by `gcp-pd-csi-driver` will not be tagged with the userTags, requires tagging support to be added in upstream.
    - Filestore Instance resource created by `gcp-filestore-csi-driver` will not be tagged with the userTags, requires tagging support to be added in upstream.